zuozhenggh/learning-library/developer-library/microservices-with-converged-db/build-an-apex-app/build-an-apex-app.md

 In this step, you will create a new APEX app based on a file that contains a small sample of the type of data that the microservices would collect.

 1. Click the following link to download an Excel file: <a href="https://objectstorage.us-ashburn-1.oraclecloud.com/p/naln4K9wHitqILEbK8mPVK6TDzHjsTpM17RNln4JHVU/n/c4u03/b/developer-library/o/order-items-data.xlsx">order-items-data.xlsx</a>.
-That's the data you will build an app on in this lab.
+This is the data we will use to build the application in this lab.

 2. Return to your APEX workspace and click the down arrow in the **SQL Workshop** tab, then select **SQL Commands**.